-The letter had very limited immediate impact on Nestle shares, which were up 0.2 percent at 1115 GMT on Monday, though they were outperforming the broader European stock market, which was down 0.8 percent.
+The back-and-forth had little immediate impact on Nestle shares, which were up 0.2 percent at 1250 GMT, outperforming the broader European stock market, which was down 0.7 percent.

 Analysts said they shared many of Loeb's concerns about Nestle and agreed with some of his prescriptions.

-His ideas include selling its 23 percent stake in L'Oreal and using the proceeds for M&A or share buybacks, reorganizing into three internal units, and divesting businesses that make up to 15 percent of sales.
+His ideas include Nestle selling its 23 percent stake in L'Oreal and using the proceeds for M&A or share buybacks; reorganizing into three internal units; and divesting businesses that make up to 15 percent of sales.

 "While we think that in aggregate Third Point's proposals make sense, and are probably helpful from a share price perspective, we're not convinced that much is going to change as a result," said analysts at RBC Capital Markets, citing what they called "practical obstacles".

-They cited the fact it had a relatively new CEO, Mark Schneider, and his need to keep its workforce motivated, Third Point's modest stake of only 1.3 percent and Nestle's long-term time horizon.
+They cited the fact Nestle has a relatively new CEO, Mark Schneider, and his need to keep its workforce motivated; Third Point's modest stake of only 1.3 percent; and Nestle's long-term approach to business.

-Thomson Reuters data shows that just over 11 percent of Nestle shareholders are classed as "value" investors who typically target companies they perceive to be unfairly undervalued by the broader market.
+Thomson Reuters data show that just over 11 percent of Nestle shares are owned by "value" investors, who typically target companies they perceive to be unfairly undervalued by the broader market.
 They often work behind closed doors with a readiness to hold their positions for a long time.

 Third Point said Nestle should be able to reach a 20 percent profit margin by 2022, up from 16.5 percent in 2017.

-Nestle has already targeted a margin of 17.5 to 18.5 percent by 2020, for the first time last year, after Loeb's first letter.
+Nestle announced a margin target last year of 17.5 to 18.5 percent by 2020 after Loeb's first letter.